-ITH envisions a combined heap leach and mill recovery system for optimized gold recovery.
 Test work undertaken to date is designed to determine optimal processes using combined methods.
 This work involves studies to determine chemical and physical characteristics of the ore and metallurgical response to process treatment parameters according to ore type.
 Test work includes assessment of grindability, abrasiveness, optimal particle size for downstream treatment, and response to leach, flotation, or gravity recoveries as a function of oxidation and lithology.
 Previous work completed was sufficient to enable an estimate of heap leach recoverable gold for a portion of the ore as reported in the October 2009 technical report.
-Continued work on gold recovery from gravity, carbon in pulp, carbon in leach, and flotation methods is in progress with initial results presented in previous reports and new updated information added to this report.
+The additional work on gold recovery from gravity, carbon in pulp, carbon in leach, and flotation methods is on-going with the initial results presented in this report providing the basis to estimate gold recovery from the mill process.